 To become thick and creamy, most soups need some sort of thickener.
 Here are three ways to thicken this soup:

-- ROUX – Using a roux (made with equal parts fat and all-purpose flour) is a popular way to thicken a soup, but that isn’t a good option for people who need a gluten-free soup.
+- Roux: Using a roux (made with equal parts fat and all-purpose flour) is a popular way to thicken a soup, but it’s not a good option for people who need a gluten-free soup.

-To turn this broccoli cheese soup into a whole meal, you can cook up some bacon and add some extra cheddar and broccoli bits on top as photographed here.
-I’ve even sometimes sauteed up some shrimp or scallops to add a protein source to this soup and turn it into a full dinner, though the soup is naturally high in protein thanks to the cheese and milk.
+To turn this broccoli cheese soup into a whole meal, you can cook up some bacon and add some extra cheddar and broccoli bits on top.
+I’ve even sautéed up some shrimp or scallops to add a protein source to this soup and turn it into a full dinner, though the soup is naturally high in protein thanks to the cheese and milk.

 Instant Pot Broccoli Cheese Soup